MrOwl101/making-firefox-addon/README.md

 # Intro
-irst configure the makefile then run it.
+first configure the makefile then run it.
 This makefile is intended for Linux.